-In reaching their conclusions as to fairness, the MacAndrews & Forbes Participants did not consider the views of the Special Committee's financial advisor in considering the April 13 proposal and the May 26 alternative because the MacAndrews & Forbes Participants consider that factor irrelevant to the current structure of a voluntary exchange transaction.
-The MacAndrews & Forbes Participants believe that the Special Committee's financial advisor, in considering the April 13 proposal and the May 26 alternative and advising the Special Committee through the review process of such proposal, did not provide adequate weight to the impending maturity of the Senior Subordinated Term Loan and the likely negative impacts any alternative refinancing of such debt would have on the Company and its stockholders.
+In reaching its conclusion as to fairness, MacAndrews & Forbes did not consider the views of the Special Committee's financial advisor in considering the April 13 proposal and the May 26 alternative because MacAndrews & Forbes considers that factor irrelevant to the current structure of a voluntary exchange transaction.
+MacAndrews & Forbes believes that the Special Committee's financial advisor, in considering the April 13 proposal and the May 26 alternative and advising the Special Committee through the review process of such proposal, did not provide adequate weight to the impending maturity of the Senior Subordinated Term Loan and the likely negative impacts any alternative refinancing of such debt would have on the Company and its stockholders

-In reaching their conclusions as to fairness, the MacAndrews & Forbes Participants did not consider the liquidation value or net book value of Revlon.
-The liquidation value was not considered, and neither of the MacAndrews & Forbes Participants performed a liquidation analysis, because Revlon is a viable going concern.
-In addition, the liquidation of Revlon's assets was not considered to be a viable course of action based on the MacAndrews & Forbes Participants' desire for Revlon to continue to conduct its business as a subsidiary of MacAndrews & Forbes overall long-term strategy.
-Therefore, the MacAndrews & Forbes Participants believe that Revlon's liquidation value is irrelevant to a determination as to whether the Exchange Offer is fair to Revlon's unaffiliated stockholders.
-Further, the MacAndrews & Forbes Participants did not consider net book value, which is an accounting concept, as a factor because they believe that net book value is not a material indicator of the value of Revlon as a going concern but rather is indicative of historical costs.
+In reaching its conclusion as to fairness, MacAndrews & Forbes did not consider the liquidation value or net book value of Revlon.
+The liquidation value was not considered, and MacAndrews & Forbes did not perform a liquidation analysis, because Revlon is a viable going concern.
+In addition, the liquidation of Revlon's assets was not considered to be a viable course of action based on MacAndrews & Forbes' desire for Revlon to continue to conduct its business as a subsidiary of MacAndrews & Forbes and remain an integral component of MacAndrews & Forbes' overall long-term strategy.
+Therefore, MacAndrews & Forbes believes that Revlon's liquidation value is irrelevant to a determination as to whether the Exchange Offer is fair to Revlon's unaffiliated stockholders.
+Further, MacAndrews & Forbes did not consider net book value, which is an accounting concept, as a factor because it believes that net book value is not a material indicator of the value of Revlon as a going concern but rather is indicative of historical costs.
 Revlon's net book value per share as of June 30, 2009, calculated by dividing stockholders' deficiency by the number of shares of common stock outstanding, was negative \$20.85 per share.